 Trellis Netting can be used in a variety of ways to cause plants to grow vertically so that they take up less space and the fruit is kept off the ground to prevent rodent and moisture damage.
-Peas, beans (climbing varieties), and okra are a big use, but tomatoes, and all vining plants benefit greatly from vertical growing.
+Peas, beans (climbing varieties), and okra are commonly grown on trellises, but tomatoes and all other vining plants benefit greatly from vertical growing.

 - How is Trellis Netting held up?

-Often it is held up with two or more stakes with a wire or poles supporting the top.
+Often it is held up by two or more stakes with a wire or pole supporting the top.
 Of course, the wire or pole can be supported by an existing structure such as a building, tree or pole.

 - How high should the bottom of the netting be from the ground?